raymondmuller/qwik-svelte/README.md

 ---

-Qwik Svelte allows you to use Svelte components into an existing Qwik application.
+Qwik Svelte allows you to use Svelte components in an existing Qwik application.

 ---